Sir Thomas More and Family: Cultural influences

-Surviving Copies and Versions
+Surviving copies and versions

 Although the original painting was destroyed, several sixteenth-century copies and Holbien's annotated preparatory sketches have survived.
 One of the most notable copies was produced by Rowland Lockey (active 1593-1616) in 1592.
-Lockey’s versions, held in collections such as Nostell Priory and the National Portrait Gallery, provide valuable insights into Holbein’s composition.
+Lockey’s versions, held in collections such as Nostell Priory, the V&A and the National Portrait Gallery, provide valuable insights into Holbein’s composition.
 These copies closely follow the original design, with slight variations in the arrangement of the figures and details of the setting.

 A preparatory drawing by Holbein for the painting, now in the collection of the Kunstmuseum Basel Switzerland (Kupferstichkabinett Inv.
 1662.31), also survives.
 This study offers a glimpse of Holbein’s creative process and the care he took in capturing the likenesses of More’s family.

 Two studies exist of More at Windsor.
 There are also six surviving head studies of connected with the family group.
 There are also large portraits of More alone, likely made for Holbein's single portrait of Thomas More.
 Holbein or More sent a small preparatory drawing to Erasmus, which survives.

-Rowland Lockey's Reproductions
+Rowland Lockey's reproductions

 Rowland Lockey was a painter and goldsmith who was active from 1593-1616.
 He mainly worked as a copyist of earlier portraits.
 In 1590 Thomas More II acquired Hans Holbein's original painting Sir Thomas More and Family (1527-8).
 More II then commissioned Rowland Lockey to make three versions of the painting- a copy of the original (now at Nostell Priory), and two of More II's own family.
 The National Portrait Gallery owns the larger picture, while the Victoria and Albert Museum has the miniature version.